 The current IGFA All-Tackle World Record for kahawai stands at 19 lbs.
 4 ounces ( 8.74 kgs) .
 That fish was caught by Stephen Muller at Currarong, Australia, on 9 April 1994.
 The heaviest kahawai I have seen caught in the South Island would have been no more than 6 or 7 pounds at the most, so a kahawai weighing 19 lb 4 oz is an incredibly big specimen.
 Amazingly kahawai grow to least 3 ft (1 m) and 33 lb (15 kg).

 In Australia, kahawai are known as “Australian salmon” which is quite wrong as this species is in no way related to the true salmon or their relatives.
 Salmon has never been successfully introduced into Australian waters.
-Kahawai are found around New Zealand, Tasmania, and the southern coast of Australia.
+Kahawai is found around New Zealand, Tasmania, and the southern coast of Australia.
 They are found in waters of the continental shelf, estuaries, bays and inlets.
-Kahawai school in shallow, open coastal waters or form large surface aggregations in deeper water.
+Kahawai schools in shallow, open coastal waters or form large surface aggregations in deeper water.

-Kahawai are not as plentiful around New Zealand today as they were prior to the 1970s.
+Kahawai is not as plentiful around New Zealand today as they were prior to the 1970s.
 Extensive overfishing by commercial fishing boats was to blame.
-Though there are still plenty of this species around the vast schools that would once “sit” for months at a time, over summer, off river mouths and harbour entrances, are now sadly a thing of the past.
+Though there is still plenty of this species around the vast schools that would once “sit” for months at a time, over summer, off river mouths and harbour entrances, are now sadly a thing of the past.
 In an update to this article written in February 2015, it seems that in some areas kahawai numbers have increased markedly.
 Big schools have been seen around the coast of the South Island again during the summer of 2014/15.

 At the Waimakariri River mouth, and also at the Rakaia and Rangitata Rivers, kahawai have been present almost constantly and in huge numbers.
-Kahawai have been so plentiful off Canterbury river-mouths this summer that many anglers are trying new fishing methods for the first time.
+Kahawai have been so plentiful off Canterbury river mouths this summer that many anglers are trying new fishing methods for the first time.
 Many are experiencing tremendous sport catching kahawai on light trout spinning gear and fly rods.
 Long may this trend of increasing fish numbers continue.
 Don’t forget to quickly release any unwanted kahawai unharmed back into the sea.
 In this regard, we must all do our bit to look after the kahawai fishery.